 Submission - any formally submitted response from a potential supplier to an approach to market.
-Submissions may include tenders, responses to expressions of interest, applications for inclusion on a multi-use list or responses to request for quote.
+Submissions may include tenders, responses to expressions of interest or responses to request for quote.

 Supplier - an entity or person who has entered into a contract with the Commonwealth.